Tranquil Sites in Eastern Kyoto

 In the first week of April as well as in the first week of November, the main buildings and garden are open to the public.
 The Hondo (Main Hall) contains the sitting image of Amida Buddha, which is the principal image of the temple.
 And on the shumidan stand in front of the image are placed every morning 25 freshly-picked flowers by a monk.
 These flowers represent the 25 bodhisattvas who are serving Amida Buddha as attendants.
 The types of flowers picked differ from season to season.
 From mid- to late-March, for example, they mainly pick camelia flowers within the precincts.

-Precincts of Honen-in.
+precincts of Honen-in.

 In the precincts of Honen-in.